-The work requires, at minimum, a degree from a polytechnic/college or equivalent know-how.
+The work requires, at minimum, a degree from a university of applied sciences/college or equivalent know-how.
 The work is based on independent solutions within the framework of the authority provided.
 The work is an independent whole made up of different parts.

-health and service personnel: nurse, kindergarten teacher, social welfare worker (polytechnic), child and youth welfare worker, social welfare supervisor, professional of elderly care, supervisor for mentally handicapped, rehabilitation supervisor, occupational therapist, physiotherapist;

-kitchen and property personnel: nutritional manager;

-administrative personnel: responsibility for a large unit's accounting and the preparation of financial statements, responsibility for a large unit's money transactions and the operation of subsidiary cash desks.
+- health and service personnel: nurse, early childhood education teacher/kindergarten teacher, social welfare worker (polytechnic), child and youth welfare worker, social welfare supervisor, professional of elderly care, supervisor for mentally handicapped, rehabilitation supervisor, occupational therapist, physiotherapist; - · kitchen and property personnel: nutritional manager; - administrative personnel: responsibility for a large unit's accounting and the preparation of financial statements, responsibility for a large unit's money transactions and the operation of subsidiary cash desks.